jamie-anson/MIse-en-place/mise-en-place-output/context-cards/handleContextTemplates.md

 ### `extractFeaturesFromPrd`

-**Summary:** The `extractFeaturesFromPrd` function takes detailed PRD (Product Requirements Document) content and utilizes an OpenAI service to identify and return a list of key features highlighted within the document.
+**Summary:** The function `extractFeaturesFromPrd` asynchronously extracts and returns a list of feature descriptions from the provided Product Requirements Document content using the OpenAI service.

 **Signature:** `async function extractFeaturesFromPrd(prdContent: string, openAiService: OpenAiService): Promise<string[]>`